Ninoy Aquino

 Airport Assistance Services

-Jodogo simplifies your Ninoy aquino airport experience by offering meet-and-greet services, access to a lounge, and a luxurious limousine for added comfort for your airport transfer.
-Below are the listed inclusions covered in the service offerings.
+Jodogo simplifies your Ninoy aquino airport experience by offering meet-and-greet services, lounge access, and a luxurious limousine for added comfort during your airport transfer.
+Below are the inclusions covered in our service offerings.

 - Meet and Greet at Arrival Gate